lmarecha-creator/mcafeecloudguru/content/190moreinformation/_index.md

 In this module, you will:

-Create an Azure Kubernetes Service cluster
+- Create an Azure Kubernetes Service cluster
-Expose Pods to internal and external network users Connect MVISION CLOUD to MS Azure
+- Expose Pods to internal and external network users
+- Connect MVISION CLOUD to MS Azure
-Discover AKS cluster
+- Discover AKS cluster in MVISION CLOUD
-Run Audit scan against AKS
+- Run Audit scan against AKS
-Run vulnerability scan for Azure Container Registry
+- Run vulnerability scan for Azure Container Registry